 Four Weeks in the Ambulatory Setting

-In addition, students will rotate through several medical subspecialties (three half-day sessions each week), dermatology (two half-day sessions each week), an urgent care setting (one half-day each week), and ophthalmology (one four-hour session per block).
+Students will also rotate through several medical subspecialties (three half-day sessions each week), dermatology (one half-day sessions each week), and ophthalmology (one four-hour session per block).
 As much as possible in all of these sessions, the student will have the opportunity to perform problem-oriented history and physical exams, to review each encounter with a faculty preceptor, to develop a differential diagnosis, and to devise an evaluation and treatment plan.

 This comprehensive, balanced experience should prepare students to handle medically diverse issues inside and outside the hospital setting, while enabling students to deal with subsequent clerkship rotations and ultimately internship.